kenwals/kenwals/README.md

 - 🌱 I’m currently learning Javascript and Python
 - 👯 I’m looking to collaborate with a graphic or UX designer
 - 🤔 I’m looking for help with ...
-- 💬 Ask me about
+- 💬 Ask me about taking care of houseplants and why i love pomodoro
 - 📫 How to reach me: kenwals@gmail.com
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: